tocisz/homepage/t/posts_source/005-Hall-effect-sensors.md

 ```
 For more explanation see [this youtube video](https://youtu.be/ZAY5JInyHXY).

-But how does the control circuit of a motor know what is the position of the rotor
+But how does a control circuit of a motor know what is the position of the rotor
 and when it's the best time to switch to the next step in the sequence?
 Hall effect sensors can be used for that.